18F/federalist-uswds-template/_includes/our-work.md

 Federalist is an [open source] web publishing platform for the United States federal government.
 It provides templates for websites, an online editor for maintaining content, and cloud-based infrastructure for high-scale, low-cost website hosting.
+Federalist is an [open source] web publishing platform for the United States federal government.
+It provides templates for websites, an online editor for maintaining content, and cloud-based infrastructure for high-scale, low-cost website hosting.

 The team at [18F] builds and maintains it as a hosted service available to federal government agencies.